varnishcache/varnish-cache/doc/sphinx/glossary/index.rst

    backend
 	The HTTP server varnishd is caching for.
 This can be any sort of device that handles HTTP requests, including, but not limited to: a webserver, a CMS, a load-balancer another varnishd, etc.

    client
-	The program which sends varnishd a HTTP request, typically a browser, but do not forget to think about spiders, robots script-kiddies and criminals.
+	The program which sends varnishd an HTTP request, typically a browser, but do not forget to think about spiders, robots script-kiddies and criminals.